insqu/sc/README.md

 When we try to connect for the first time we will be asked to add the key fingerprint, type or select `yes / OK / agree`

 We should now be connected to our personal AWS EC2 instance, hurrah!

+## Question 1
+Why are we using an AWS instance?
+What is the advantage of renting server space in this way?
+What is the advantage to a developer in using tools such as this?

 # Setting up our environment